sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/pool-asset-on-destination/poolAssetOnDestination.md

 ---
-id: bridge-aggregate-balance
+id: pool-asset-on-destination
-title: bridgeAggregateBalance
+title: poolAssetOnDestination
 sidebar_position: 1
 ---

-# `bridgeAggregateBalance`
+# `poolAssetOnDestination`

-The `bridgeAggregateBalance` method generates a solution for aggregating fungible token balances across multiple source chains and transferring them to a specified destination chain.
-This method calculates the best combination of single-hop transfers from available source chains.
+The `poolAssetOnDestination` method generates a solution for pooling fungible token balances across multiple source chains and transferring them to a specified destination chain.
+This method calculates the best combination of multi-hop transfers from available source chains, ultimately pooling the assets on the destination chain.

 ## Usage